dsaker/token-tltv/README.md

 cd token-tltv/cloud-run/terraform
 cp terraform.tfvars.tmpl terraform.tfvars
 ```
-change project_id in terraform.tfvars to the project you just created
+change project_id in terraform.tfvars to the project you just created<br>
 you can uncomment static_ip_adress.tf if you need a static ip

 ```